Getting started with MultilingualPress 3

-- Then go to My Sites → Network Admin → MultilingualPress and enter your API Key and API Email in the License tab.
+- Then go to My Sites → Network Admin → MultilingualPress and enter your Master API Key and Product ID in the License tab.
 These can be found in your customer account.

 Global settings for MultilingualPress 3

 To change global settings, go to My Sites → Network Admin, then on the left menu click on MultilingualPress.
-In addition to the License tab, you will find here four tabs with settings that apply for all sites.
-Besides other two tabs, instead, will be available only when the related modules Redirect and Quicklinks are activated.
+In addition to the License tab, you will find here six tabs with settings that apply for all sites.
+Two of these tabs will be available only when the related modules Redirect and Quicklinks are activated.